Reductions of piecewise-trivial principal comodule algebras: Noncommutative bundles over the Toeplitz deformation of

 \subsection{A quantum real projective space}

-In \cite{HKZ} a new type of a noncommutative deformation of complex projective spaces was constructed.
+A new type of a noncommutative deformation of complex projective spaces was constructed in~\cite{HKZ}.
 The construction is based on the idea of covering a complex projective space by Cartesian powers of closed discs (a compact restriction of the canonical affine covering).
 Then discs are replaced by quantum discs \cite{kl93} given in terms of the Toeplitz algebra~$\mathcal{T}$.
+For real projective spaces $\mathbb{R}P^N$, $N-1\in\mathbb{N}$, a suitable compact restriction of the canonical affine covering is given by cubes $I^N$, where $I$ is the real unit disc, i.e.\ $I:=[-1,1]$.
+Now we replace $I^{2k}$ by $\mathcal{T}^{\otimes k}$